 - 1. Press the count button - 2.
-Using the menu button to switch between seconds, minutes, and hours, est the time using the + and buttons, to increase and decrease the time. - 3.
+Using the menu button to switch between seconds, minutes, and hours, set the time using the + and buttons to increase and decrease the time. - 3.
 Once you set the count time, press the enter button to begin the timed count. - 4.
 On the count screen, once the count has begun, a flashing hourglass will appear at the top of the display and a star will appear next to the count down until it is completed. - 5.
 From the count screen, press the mode button to cycle through the various units of measure.
 If you want to see the remaining time in the count, continue cycling through the units of measure until you return to the count screen.
 If you have pressed the count button accidentally and do not wish to start a new timed count, press the count button again to exit the set count time screen and return to the units of measure. - 6.
-To stop the current count, press the count button, and press enter.
+To stop the current count, press the count button, and press enter. - 7.
+Pressing the enter button again will start a count with the previous count.
+Pressing the count button will exit the count screen.